rj14ng/traversal-lang/README.md

 ## Guide
 To run: `python3 main.py`.

-Test code should be placed in the `test.txt` file.
+Test code should be placed in the `test.trv` file.

 ## Features
 - Dynamic typing